fengshun124/NUMINA/BenchmarkBuilder/README.md

 # Benchmark Builder

-To use LLM with the OpenAI API, set up a .env file with the OpenAI API key and base URL.
+To use LLM with the OpenAI API, set up a .env file in [utils](utils) with the OpenAI API key and base URL.
 Follow these steps:

 ```bash